 This hair color was an adventure.
 You know when you have something good, and you don't ever think something can go wrong with it?
 Well like they say, don't fix whats not broken.
-I loved loved loved my grey hair.
-Still do.
-Creative Jen got involved and wanted to add some fun colors into it.
+I loved loved loved my grey hair, but creative Jen got involved and wanted to add some fun colors into it.
 Purple, blue, you know, the usual.
 I couldn't stay away.
-I think I just got a little greedy.
 So I went into the salon and Gina started messing around.
 The crazy part was, she legit got the PERFECT COLOR, EXACTLY WHAT I WANTED.
 I can't even explain to you, it was perfect.
 We both looked at it and said "maybe we should do a quick glaze."
 What a bad idea.
 DON'T FIX WHAT ISN'T BROKEN.
-Didn't we just learn that?
 Gina and I definitely learned that on that afternoon.
-The glaze just kind of meshed everything together.
-So what was one a beautiful grey blue and purple, was now dark and mostly just navy blue/purple and no more grey.
+The glaze just kind of meshed all the colors together.
+So what was one a beautiful grey blue and purple, was now dark and mostly just navy blue/purple with no grey.
 Now let me tell you, Gina is not a quitter.
 So when she realized it just ruined all her hard work and now my hair wasn't exactly what I wanted, she went back and started lifting up some color.
 She lightened a lot of the color that the glaze darkened pulled back up some grey.
 This was Thanksgiving Eve of 2017 and I went to my friends house for a little house party that night.
 The amount of compliments I got on my hair was insane.
 Which is just hysterical that something Gina and I weren't that happy with at the end of the day, everyone else loved.
 Just goes to show you how subjective art is.
 So anyway, Gina told me I had to come into the salon a few days later, I didn't have a choice.
-She likes her end result to be loved by both her and her client.
-That's why she's such a good hairdresser.
-So I went back to the salon, and she lifted some color a little more, added a little more purple/blue/grey, and look at this fabulous fucking masterpiece that she created.
-Now I know that I hype Gina up a lot, and yes I did grow up living next door to her basically my entire life, and yes she is the only person I trust near my head with hair dye, but come on, tell me another person that is going to put this much love and attention into your hair just to get it exactly how you're picturing it?
+She likes her end result to be loved by both her and her client, which makes her such a good hairdresser.
+So I went back to the salon, and she lifted some color a little more, added some more colors, and look at this fabulous fucking masterpiece that she created.
+Now I know that I hype Gina up a lot, but come on, tell me another person that is going to put this much love and attention into your hair just to get it exactly how you're picturing it?

 Now, like I've mentioned probably a trillion fucking times, the commute from Philly to New York has put a strain on my hopes and dreams for my hair.
 I loooooove my colors.
 I also did miss my grey a lot, but it's just hard to keep up with everything.
 Plus, working in such a corporate environment, I decided I think it's time to go a little more natural.
 I get to the salon and I tell Gina I want a blonde/grey mixture.
 I want my hair so that when my grey fades out, I don't have to do anything if I don't want to.
 So that if I ever needed to just get a box of grey dye (at her recommendation - haven't you learned ANYTHING FROM ME.
 NO BOX DYES!!!) and just do a quick touch up in Philly, I can.
 I needed options, and she understood that.
 So, I sat down and I got my stormy grey/blonde hair that I asked for.
 It is perfect.
 Professional, fun, still have that short in the back little bob going on to keep my style spunky.
 I couldn't ask for anything better.
 I even went back up a few weeks later when some grey had washed out and I kept the blonde look a little more.
 Still a little bit of grey in there, but I stayed more blonde.
 Honestly, I love them both.
 That ashy look was such a good entrance to the Spring weather.